ZAhmaad/ZAhmaad.github.io/_pages/about.md

 * EU Compliance regulations, GDPR
 * Internet of Things

-If you are interested in any research direction above, feel free to knock me at --> [email](zubair.ahmad@giki.edu.pk)
+If you are interested in any research direction above, feel free to knock me at --> zubair.ahmad@giki.edu.pk

 Awards, Honors, and Fellowships